China's 'One Belt, One Road' looks to take construction binge offshore

 “This is China’s grand strategy,” said Hanson Liu, assistant president at Xuzhou Construction Machinery Group, which aims to grow overseas income from 15 percent of total revenue in 2014 to more than 30 percent in the next five years.

-“It’s like how a person in a village has gotten rich and wants to fix roads, build power points, street lamps for the neighbourhood.”
+“It’s like how a person in a village has gotten rich and wants to fix roads, build power points, street lamps for the neighborhood.”

 Stretching from Hungary to Indonesia, Beijing estimates its much-hyped “One Belt, One Road” initiative will add a $2.5 trillion to China’s trade in the next decade, more than the value of its exports in 2013 - when it was the world’s top exporter.

-While it is too early to assess whether that lofty goal will be realised, the drive offshore is already proving a boon for firms like XCMG, whose listed unit, XCMG Construction Machinery , has posted three years of declining sales.
+While it is too early to assess whether that lofty goal will be realized, the drive offshore is already proving a boon for firms like XCMG, whose listed unit, XCMG Construction Machinery (000425.SZ), has posted three years of declining sales.

 “Our company, from top to bottom, is focused on this,” said Liu in an interview at XCMG’s campus in Xuzhou, an industrial city in coastal Jiangsu province where the government-owned firm, one of China’s biggest heavy machinery makers, is the largest employer.